-Creating segmented ads and connecting them to personalized post-click experiences greatly improves your chances to increase advertising conversions.
+Creating segmented ads and connecting them to personalized post-click landing pages greatly improves your chances to increase advertising conversions.

-A matched pre-click and post-click experience reassures prospects and makes them more likely to convert because they see a relevant, personalized page.
+A matched pre-click and post-click landing page reassures prospects and makes them more likely to convert because they see a relevant, personalized page.

 Advertising with a Google Now card